G-A-Shelley/CodeSamples/AmazonCodeChallenge/README.md

 Predict Rainfall : I had issues coming up with a way to evluate the days expanding on each side of the current day and checking their increasing/decreasing values
   I did not get a solution for this completed in time.

+Minimum Prcessor Time: This is similar to the one I did in a challenge but had it come up on HackerRank.
+I did not make it work in the challenge, but I now have and understanding of what the problem is and how to solve it.